lishimeng/charts/charts/home/README.md

 $ helm install my-release my_repo/home
 ```

-The command deploys Owl on the Kubernetes cluster in the default configuration.
+The command deploys Home on the Kubernetes cluster in the default configuration.
 The Parameters
 section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`